pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>

+He really got off on the right foot with my mother.

 We offered them a very generous price on their first order and everything shipped on time.
 We really started off on the right foot.
 </p>
 </details>